-Seated at last, he listened to the talk around him, which was all sugar-which was to say rum-its price and demand becoming greater than tobacco's.
-The man who seemed to know most [tk]
+Seated at lest, he listened to the talk around him, which was all sugar-which was to say rum-its price and demand becoming greater than tobacco's.
+The man who seemed to know most about kill-devil [tk]

 Vaark decided he would look into it.